Binary Mechanisms under Privacy-Preserving Noise: Proof of the Main Results

-Hence, we can express the noise sensitivity function in terms of the noise stability defined in equation \eqref{eq: noise_stab_def}, namely $\mathsf{NS}_\delta[f] = 2\left(\BE[f]-\mathsf{Stab}_\delta[f]\right)$.\footnote{Here, we used the fact that $\BE[f^2]=\BE[f]$ because $f$ is $\{0,1\}$-valued.} Also, the optimization problem in \eqref{eq: optimization_prob} features no exogenous asymmetry across input coordinates, thus the anonymity condition (explained in remark \ref{rem: anonymity}) holds for the optimal solution, and without loss we can search for the SCFs taking $\nu_n(x)$ as input instead of $x$ (see remark \ref{rem: anonymity}).
+Therefore, we can express the noise sensitivity in terms of the noise stability defined in~\eqref{eq:noise_stab_def}, namely $\mathsf{NS}_\delta[f] = 2\left(\BE[f]-\mathsf{Stab}_\delta[f]\right)$.\footnote{Here, we used the fact that $\BE[f^2]=\BE[f]$ because $f$ is $\{0,1\}$-valued.} Also, note that since the range of all allocation rules is the binary set $\{0,1\}$, the program in~\eqref{eq:optimization_prob} always has a solution.

+\begin{remark} Since the optimization problem~\eqref{eq:optimization_prob} involves no ex ante heterogeneity across the input coordinates $\{x_i:i\in [n]\}$, there is always a solution that respects the \textit{anonymity} of the type vector $x$.
+Formally, the optimal solution only depends on the number of $+1$'s (or equivalently $-1$'s) in the input vector.
+Therefore, without any loss, we can restrict the constraint set in this optimization problem to all functions that also satisfy the anonymity condition.
+Henceforth, with some abuse of notation, we refer to $f(x)$ by $f(\nu_n(x))$, $f(\nu)$, or sometimes $f$. \end{remark}

+Following the remarks in Corollary~\ref{cor:max_exp_rev_by_majority_rule} and Notation~\ref{not:normalization}, we normalize the target revenue, $r\coloneq R/(1-2\delta)\sqrt{n}$.
+We further assume $r< 1/\sqrt{2\pi}$, as otherwise when $n\to \infty$, there is no SCF (other than the majority rule) that extracts such a high expected revenue.

+From revenue equivalence in Proposition~\ref{prop:revenue_equiv}, we know one can always find a set of transfers, that extract the maximum expected revenue from an implementable SCF $f$.
+Hence, thanks to the anonymity condition the expression~\eqref{eq:max_exp_rev} simplifies to:

-The revenue constraint in our optimization problem in \eqref{eq: optimization_prob} is simplified (in a similar manner explained in section \ref{subs: rev_surplus_trade-off}) using equation \eqref{eq: simplified_exp_rev}.
-Finally, recall that a SCF is implementable iff it is marginally monotone.
-Putting the previous derivations together, we can now express an \textit{equivalent} optimization problem to the one in \eqref{eq: optimization_prob}:
+Finally, recall that a SCF is implementable if and only if it is marginally monotone.
+Putting the previous derivations together, we can now express an \textit{equivalent} optimization problem to the one in~\eqref{eq:optimization_prob}:

-We denote the optimal value of the above minimization problem by $\mathcal{V}_n(r)$, that is equal to \textit{half} of the minimum noise sensitivity of the implementable SCFs that raise the normalized expected revenue of $r$. \begin{remark} Even if one is willing to convexify the constraint set in program \eqref{eq: simplified_optimization}, by letting $f$ to be $[0,1]$-valued, the objective function is still not concave in $f$, and hence the extreme point theory (commonly used in mechanism design literature) cannot be applied. \end{remark} We continue the analysis by \textit{indexing} the above problem with the bias (or the mean) of the SCFs.
-Specifically, we find the minimum bias of the SCFs that satisfy the above revenue constraint.
-The solution to this problem helps us to relax the constraint set in \eqref{eq: simplified_optimization}.
-For that let us define,
+We denote the optimal value of the above minimization problem by $\mathcal{V}_n(r)$, that is equal to the minimum noise sensitivity of the implementable SCFs that raise the normalized expected revenue of $r$. \begin{remark} Even if one is willing to convexify the constraint set in~\eqref{eq:simplified_optimization}, by allowing $f$ to take values in the range $[0,1]$, the objective function is still not concave in $f$, and hence the extreme point theory (commonly used in mechanism design literature) cannot be applied. \end{remark}